Abhishek-Rath/100-days-of-code/r1-log.md

 ### R1D36 - 11/1/2021
 Implemented unfollow feature in Network project.
 Pushed the code on github.
-Trying to work on follow-unfollow feature with page reload feature.
+Trying to work on follow-unfollow feature without page reload feature.